equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         ERT configuration file:

-        Naming a `GEN_KW` parameter `PRED` will prevent the parameter from being added to a ministep dataset.
+        Naming a `GEN_KW` parameter `PRED` will prevent the parameter from being added to a update_step dataset.

         ::